Peterborough Lease Extensions Example Support Desk Enquiries

-• I inherited a studio flat located in Peterborough with a leasehold unexpired of 66 years.
-I am curious about what I will need to spend to extend my lease
+• I bought a garden flat located in Peterborough with a leasehold unexpired of seventy three years.
+I am enquiring about what it will cost me to extend my lease term

 • Other Topics